pivorodrigues/devopstips/devops-essentials.md

   - Most monitoring tools have some aggregation and analytics features

   - Elastic Stack - pump data in an quickly create views to aggregate data and easily detect and diagnose problems

+#

+**Tools for Orchestration**

+- _Orchestration Tools_

+  - **Orchestration** - automation that supports processes and workflows, such as provisioning resources

+  - Lets you do things like:

+    - Scale up and scale down applications on request

+    - Auto scale applications based on usage

+    - Create self-healing systems by spinning down unhealthy nodes and replacing them with new ones

+  - **Docker Swarm:**

+    - Docker-native

+    - Orchestration for Docker Containers

+  - **Kubernetes:**

+    - Open Source

+    - Orchestration server

+    - Manage containerized apps accross multiple hosts

+  - **Zookeeper:**

+    - Open Source - Apache Foundation

+    - Can work alongside Kubernetes

+    - Offers a centralized service registry that integrates with orchestration features

+  - **Terraform:**

+    - Combines orchestration and infrastructure-as-code

+    - Works well with other tools, like Ansible

+    - Works well with AWS

+    - Integrates with Kubernetes